 St Teresa’s College, Abergowrie

-Every year, the Bond Indigenous Awareness Society organises a team of Bond students to travel to the remote North Queensland town of Abergowrie to work with the predominantly Aboriginal and Torres Strait Islander boys who board at St Teresa’s College.
+Every year, the Student Society for Indigenous Awareness organises a team of Bond students to travel to the remote North Queensland town of Abergowrie to work with the predominantly Aboriginal and Torres Strait Islander boys who board at St Teresa’s College.
 Working as volunteer teacher aides, our Bondies help in the classrooms and night study sessions, organise sports and other activities, and provide information on tertiary study options and career pathways.

 Kununurra Youth Program